Shpigford/joshpigford.com-archive/_posts/2018-05-14-empathizing.md

 ---
+layout: post
 title: On empathizing & understanding
 ---

 This past Friday Twitter became an…interesting place.
 I got a taste of a side of Twitter that, in 10 years, I’d largely managed to steer clear of.

 The day prior I’d made a [seemingly innocuous tweet](https://twitter.com/Shpigford/status/994583740943929346), no more/less offensive than really anything else I’ve posted as an observation/thought/learning over the years of building a business.
 (At least not from the perspective of what was bouncing around in my head.)